 - succession planning and nominations to the Board.

-The role of the Health, Safety, Environment and Community Committee is to assist the Board to discharge its responsibilities in relation to the Group’s performance and management of risks in relation to:
+The role of the Sustainability Committee is to assist the Board to discharge its responsibilities in relation to the Group’s performance and management of risks in relation to:

 - health and wellbeing;

 - environment (including climate change and the management of tailings);

 - human rights and security.